leandog/intelligent-engineering-with-ai/C-Sharp/05-gilded-rose/README.md

 ### Potential Questions to Ask Tyler Morgan

-- **Starting with TDD**: "How should I start TDD for the Gilded Rose Kata problem?"
+- **Starting with TDD**: "How can I write unit tests for the Gilded Rose Kata problem?"
 - **Writing Initial Tests**: "What are some good initial test cases for the Gilded Rose Kata problem?"
 - **Using AI Tools**: "How can I effectively use GitHub Copilot to assist with writing tests for the Gilded Rose Kata?"
 - **Handling Edge Cases**: "What are some edge cases I should consider when writing tests for the Gilded Rose Kata?"